 The Defense POW/MIA Accounting Agency (DPAA) announced today that U.S. Army Pfc.
-Morris E. Swackhammer, 20, killed during World War II, was accounted for June 28, 2021.
+Morris E. Swackhammer, 20, of Binghamton, New York, killed during World War II, was accounted for June 28, 2021.

 For additional information on the Defense Department’s mission to account for Americans who went missing while serving our country, visit the DPAA website at www.dpaa.mil or find us on social media at www.facebook.com/dodpaa or https://www.linkedin.com/company/defense-pow-mia-accounting-agency.

 Swackhammer’s personnel profile can be viewed at https://dpaa-mil.sites.crmforce.mil/dpaaProfile?id=a0Jt000001nzXyMEAU.